For our NSF subsidized program, please see the call for proposal at the end of this page.

 Chicago, IL 60605

-- Dr. Laure Dussubieux, Research Scientist
+- Manager: Dr. Laure Dussubieux, Research Scientist

 The EAF includes an inductively coupled plasma – mass spectrometer (ICP-MS).
 The ICP-MS can be fitted with two lasers.
 One of the lasers is dedicated to the sampling of small objects with a high throughput, whereas the second laser, a totally unique, custom-transformed apparatus, accommodates large objects.
 This equipment is complemented by two portable XRF instruments for totally non-invasive investigations of artifacts on the premises of the Museum or in the field.
 The facility is used to determine the composition, including major, minor, and trace elements, of a large range of materials in a non-destructive manner to address questions related to the archaeology of cultural production, interaction and exchange in the Americas, Africa, Oceania, Europe, and Asia.